Anority/Discom/README.md

       4d.
 To get a Server ID, you must right click on a Server and select Copy ID.
 (Need to enable Developer Mode in User Settings -> Appearance)

       4e.
 To get a Role ID, you must put \ before mentioning it (e.g. \@Streamer) and copy the number part.
 (Need to allow anyone to @mention the role in the Role's settings)

+      4f.
+To get a Game name, you must click on a user who is playing the game and use the name from there.

 ![Config](https://cdn.discordapp.com/attachments/279289541070946304/496316976885661696/Config.png)